-As an Owner/Admin, you can require all users accessing your account to use MFA.
+An Owner/Admin can require all users accessing an account to use MFA.
 To do this, Visit Settings > Configuration, and toggle on "Require MFA" in the Henryx section.

-The user that turns this on will be unaffected by the change until they logout of their current session.
-At next login the owner will follow the same MFA flow as their other users.
+The user that turns this on will be unaffected by the change until they log out of their current session.
+At the next login, the owner will follow the same MFA flow as their other users.

 Users in an account with Required MFA on:

-On the next login they will be presented with the enter phone number modal that will not allow them to access their account until a phone number is verified.
+At the next login, they will be presented with the enter phone number modal that will not allow them to access their account until a phone number is verified.

-All future logins, user will receive a text verification each time they login.
+For all future logins, users will receive a text verification each time they log in.

-Will not prompt if user uses social sign-in.
+It will not prompt if the user uses social sign-in.
 (Their social login is considered their multi-factor login)

 Even if the user is in multiple accounts, only one company requiring MFA will require the user to use it on each login.